DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 When you use a managed connector for the first time in your workflow, you're prompted to create a managed API connection for the target service or system and authenticate your identity.
 These connectors are managed by the shared connectors ecosystem in Azure.
 The API connections exist and run as separate resources in Azure.

-In Visual Studio Code, while you continue to create and develop your workflow using the designer, the Logic Apps engine automatically creates the necessary resources in Azure for the managed connectors in your workflow.
+In Visual Studio Code, while you continue to create and develop your workflow using the designer, the single-tenant Azure Logic Apps engine automatically creates the necessary resources in Azure for the managed connectors in your workflow.
 The engine automatically adds these connection resources to the Azure resource group that you designed to contain your logic app.

 "managedApiConnections": {